JaredWogan/CV/index.md

 `2017`
 __Ontario Scholar__ \
 Welland Centennial Secondary School \
-Obtained an overage of 80% or higher in any six Grade 12 courses
+Obtained an average of 80% or higher in any six Grade 12 courses

 `2017`
 __Euclid Test__ \